vt-vl-lab/cluster/README.md

 4. Now open the browser and visit localhost:7777 and enter the token key mentioned in the link where your notebook is running

 ### Using GPUs
 You should submit GPU jobs only using slurm.
-You can follow the instructions [here](https://secure.hosting.vt.edu/www.arc.vt.edu/slurm-user-guide/)
+You can follow the instructions [here](https://secure.hosting.vt.edu/www.arc.vt.edu/slurm-user-guide/).

+In addition to the instructions, [here](https://www.rc.fas.harvard.edu/resources/documentation/convenient-slurm-commands/) are some more useful information.

+#### Debugging a slurm job ID
+`scontrol show jobid -dd <jobid>`
+It will show you what .sh file you used for the jobid.
+Sometimes you need this information.

 #### A sample slurm batch script using TF
 This is a train.sh file Jinwoo uses.
 You can modify it appropriately.
 ```